LaurenMHarris/LaurenMHarris.github.io/_posts/2024-03-01-mlis-coursework.md

 LIS-S 651: Digital Collections

 **Electives**
-LIS-S 503: Organizaiton and Represernation of Knowledge and Information
+LIS-S 503: Organization and Representation of Knowledge and Information
 LIS-S 506: Introduction to Research
 LIS-S 604: Tools for Digital Preservation
 LIS-S 685: Electronic Records Management